kaw393939/webdev1-module3/readme.md

 Upon completion of this assignment, you will be able to:

-1. **Collaborate Effectively using GIT** - Demonstrate an understanding of GIT workflows and apply this knowledge to facilitate collaborative coding projects.
+1. **Learn The Basics of GIT to Effectively Collaborate** - Demonstrate an understanding of GIT workflows and apply this knowledge to facilitate collaborative coding projects.
 2. **Apply Advanced CSS Techniques** - Demonstrate an understanding of layouts, responsive design, media queries, accessability, and using CSS computed properties.

 ## Assignment Instructions and Content